-EXAMPLE: Household consists of Mr. and Mrs. L and their son, Their divorced minor daughter Mrs. M and her child move back into the home.
-Mr. and Mrs. L and their son are included in one AG.
-A separate AG is established for Mrs. M and her child because Mrs. M was previously married.
+EXAMPLE: Household consists of Mr. and Mrs. Lane and their son.
+Their divorced minor daughter and her child move back into the home.
+Mr. and Mrs. Lane and their son are included in one AG.
+A separate AG is established for their divorced daughter and her child because she is legally emancipated.

-EXAMPLE: Mrs. M and her 3 children move in with her parents after her divorce.
-She is not a minor parent.
-The household consists of Mrs. M, her 3 children, her mother, her father and her grandmother.
-The WV WORKS AG consists of Mrs. M and her 3 children.
-However, because she lives in the home with other people, the 25% reduction is applied.
-None of the income of the mother, father and grandmother is counted.
-EXAMPLE: Miss N applies for a WV WORKS check for her nephew.
+EXAMPLE: Mrs. Mays and her 3 children move in with her parents after her divorce.
+The household consists of Mrs. Mays, her 3 children, and her parents.
+The WV WORKS AG consists of Mrs. Mays and her 3 children.
+None of the income of her parents is counted.

+EXAMPLE: Miss Smith applies for a WV WORKS check for her nephew.
 She has recently lost her job and chooses to be included in the payment.
-Two months later Miss N finds another job.
+Two months later Miss Smith finds another job.
 Her earnings are excessive and she tells the Worker she wants to be removed from the payment.
 The Worker explains that she must still be included, based on her decision at application and closes the case, after proper notice.
-Eight months later Miss N is laid off and reapplies.
+Eight months later Miss Smith is laid off and reapplies.
 She and her nephew are both included in the payment because one year has not elapsed.
-The following month, Miss N again finds employment and the case is closed.
-A year after the original application, Miss N applies for her nephew only and is approved with none of her income counted for him.
+The following month, Miss Smith again finds employment and the case is closed.
+A year after the original application, she applies for her nephew only and is approved with none of her income counted.

-EXAMPLE: Household consists of Mr. and Mrs. O and their 4 children who are under age 18.
-Mr. O and 2 of the children are SSI recipients.
-Mrs. O and all of the children are included in the AG.
-Mr. O is not included in the AG because he is age 18 or over and is an SSI recipient.
-The SSI payments of Mr. O and the 2 children are not counted in determining the amount of the WV WORKS check.
+EXAMPLE: Household consists of a married couple and their 4 minor children.
+The father and 2 of the children are SSI recipients.
+The mother and all of the children are included in the AG.
+The father is not included in the AG.
+The SSI payments of the father and the 2 children are not counted in determining the amount of the WV WORKS check.

-EXAMPLE: Household consists of Mrs. P, her grandson and his sister.
-Mrs. P's son is the father of the grandson, but not of his sister.
+EXAMPLE: Household consists of Mrs. Pine, her grandson and his sister.
+Mrs. Pine's son is the father of the grandson, but not of his sister.
 The children have the same mother.
-Mrs. P does not choose to be included in the AG.
-The AG includes only Mrs. P's grandson.
+Mrs. Pine does not choose to be included in the AG.
+The AG includes only Mrs. Pine's grandson.
 His sister does not live with a specified relative and is not otherwise eligible.

-EXAMPLE: Ms. Q has 2 minor children and is employed full-time.
-In February Ms. Q's sister abandons her 5-year-old son and Ms. Q takes the child to live with her.
-Ms. Q applies for WV WORKS and signs the OFS-WVW-10 indicating that she does not want to be included in the check.
+EXAMPLE: Ms. Queen has 2 minor children and is employed full-time.
+In February Ms. Queen's sister abandons her 5-year-old son and Ms. Queen takes him to live with her.
+Ms. Queen applies for WV WORKS and signs the OFS-WVW-10 indicating that she does not want to be included in the check.
 The case is approved only for her nephew beginning in February.
-In July, Ms. Q loses her job because the business was closed.
+In July, Ms. Queen loses her job because the business was closed.
 She applies for WV WORKS for herself and her 2 children.
 The 3 of them are added to the nephew's AG.
-Even though Ms. Q signed the OFS-WVW-10 stating that she did not want to be included, she is required to be included when her own children receive benefits.
+Even though Ms. Queen signed the OFS-WVW-10 stating that she did not want to be included, she is required to be included when her own children receive benefits.